-However you spend the lead-up to Christmas this year, and wherever you wish to embrace the yuletide season we can provide you with some inspiration.
+However you spend the lead-up to the holidays and wherever you embrace the yuletide season – we can provide you with inspiration!
 First, let’s look at pre-Christmas breaks across Europe…

 Christmas market breaks